vaclavrozhon/vaclavrozhon.github.io/research/local.md

 ## Connections to other fields

 [An amazing paper](https://arxiv.org/abs/2004.04905) of [Anton Bernshteyn](https://bahtoh-math.github.io/) showed that local algorithms can directly imply results in the field of descriptive combinatorics that tries to understand uncountable objects equipped with measure.
 Together with [Jan Grebík](https://www.math.ucla.edu/~grebikj/), we set out to connect the two fields, together with the model of finitary factors coming from probability theory.
 We used an abstract, complexity-theoretical approach that extends the classification theorems from the area of local algorithms ([here's](https://arxiv.org/abs/2103.14112) [some](https://arxiv.org/abs/2103.08394) [papers](https://arxiv.org/abs/2106.02066)).
-It really seems that there is some kind of underlying theory and we are in the process of revealing its facets.
+It really seems that there is some kind of underlying theory, and we are in the process of revealing its facets.

 ![Complexity theory of locality?](/assets/images/comp1.png "Complexity theory of locality?")